 1. John Lewis & Partners

-Shop now: John Lewis & Partners garden furniture (opens in new tab)
+Shop the collection: John Lewis & Partners garden furniture

 Homebase is a great place to find the best of both worlds, with a mix of affordable powder-coated steel garden furniture and good value aluminium sets if your budget can stretch a little further.
-The Spirit Garden Corner Sofa Set, which has just been relaunched after a sell-out year last year, is a particularly good buy, blending a contemporary aluminium frame with teak details at a very good price point.
+The Spirit Garden Corner Sofa Set has been relaunched after a sell-out year last year and is a particularly good buy, blending a contemporary aluminium frame with teak details at a very good price point.
 Plus, there's also a great selection of modern and more traditional rattan garden furniture sets on offer.

 3. Barker and Stonehouse

-Shop now: Barker and Stonehouse garden furniture (opens in new tab).
+Shop the collection: Barker and Stonehouse garden furniture

 As well as catering to all your DIY needs, B&Q also stocks a large range of gardening essentials, including a good selection of reasonably priced garden furniture; think good value rattan garden sets, wooden lounge sets, and compact metal bistro sets.
 There is a mix of materials on offer, from hardwearing aluminium to powder-coated steel, so just make sure to check the small print so that you're aware of what you're investing in.
 You'll find advice on which materials to pick to best suit your needs at the bottom of this guide.